 You originally intended to do girls’ night in, but the friend who was supposed to host is in a fight with her passive aggressive roommate over dishwasher duty.
 Come to Bottlehouse.
 It’s a wine bar and shop in a renovated home, so it’s easy to get comfortable spending some quality time with a few bottles and a meal’s worth of nuts, cheese, cured meats, and baguette sandwiches.
 And there’s a 99% chance no one will notice that you’re wearing slippers.

 If it’s looking like your night will end with six hours of dancing, you might as well start with dinner at List.
 This spot is an LED light show and wooden dance floor away from actually being a nightclub - the light bulbs are red, it’s so dark you almost can’t see, and there’s a good chance your flirty friend will exchange a phone number at the bar before the check hits the table.
-The Italian-ish food is surprisingly pretty good, too - get the ricotta gnocchi with truffle cream.
+The kind-of-Italian food is surprisingly pretty good, too - get the ricotta gnocchi with truffle cream.

 Jenny and her partner just bought a new construction on the Eastside, and she wants you all to meet her on that side of the bridge for dinner.
 Luckily, Deru is well worth an evening schlep to Kirkland.
 It’s rather awkwardly wedged in the middle of a residential neighborhood, but the rustic barn ambience pairs well with excellent wood-fired pizzas, salads, risotto, herbal iced teas, and some wine.
 The Seattleites among you will find one more reason not to hate the Eastside, and Jenny can sleep easy knowing that her trip to Home Goods for meal prep containers wasn’t the most exciting thing she did this weekend.
 Everyone wins.